How Diet and Nutrition Are Keys to Healthy Eyes

 Leading Causes of Visual Impairment for Aging Populations

-Eye health is very important for seniors.
+Nutrition and eye health is very important for seniors.
 Seniors can face certain degenerative eye-related issues that can stop them from normal day-to-day activities.
 Some degenerative eye-related issues that older adults can face include Age-Related Macular Degeneration and Cataracts.

 1. Age-Related Macular Degeneration